Nethereum/TestChains/README.md

 >       > parity-poa-windows > launch.bat

+Latest versions of Parity can be downloaded [here](https://github.com/paritytech/parity-ethereum/releases/latest), simply download the Parity executable and replace the old one.

 ### - Mac

 >       > parity-poa-mac > launch.sh

+Latest versions of Parity can be downloaded [here](https://github.com/paritytech/parity-ethereum/releases/latest), simply download the Parity executable and replace the old one.

 Note: use ``` chmod +x launch.sh ``` and ``` chmod +x parity ``` to allow geth to execute.